bluerobotics/bluerobotics.github.io/newton-gripper/index.md

 <img src="/newton-gripper/cad/gripper-tutorial-mount-half.jpg" class="img-responsive img-center" style="max-width:800px"  />
 9. Slide the other Mount half onto the gripper assembly and insert the Thumbscrew into the mount hole.
 <img src="/newton-gripper/cad/gripper-tutorial-mount-full.jpg" class="img-responsive img-center" style="max-width:800px"  />
-10. Coming from the aft end of the BlueROV2, weave the Gripper assembly into its mounting location and secure with the included M5x16 Screws.
+10. Coming from the aft end of the BlueROV2, weave the Gripper assembly into its mounting location, apply a drop of threadlocker to the included M5x16 Screwsand secure to the frame.
 <img src="/newton-gripper/cad/gripper-tutorial-weave2.jpg" class="img-responsive img-center" style="max-width:800px"  />
 <img src="/newton-gripper/cad/gripper-tutorial-attach.JPG" class="img-responsive img-center" style="max-width:800px"  />